- Current students

 Glenn McKay is Tumu Tauwhirowhiro Māori (Executive Director, Transformation Māori) and Executive Director of Student Success at Unitec.

 Of Te Arawa descent and fluent in Te Reo me ōna Tikanga, Glenn leads the Māori strategy for Unitec and ensures that the treaty-based principles of Te Noho Kotahitanga, Unitec’s commitment to work in partnership with Māori, are actively demonstrated across all areas of the organisation.

-As Executive Director of Student Experience, he is responsible for developing and implementing an integrated strategy for the delivery of all facets of Student Experience, including student wellbeing and support, career development and the language learning centre.
+As Executive Director of Student Experience, he is responsible for developing and implementing an integrated strategy for the delivery of all facets of Student Experience, including student wellbeing and support, career development and the English Language Centre.